-- Azure Virtual Network (VNET) deployment provides enhanced security and isolation for your Azure Redis Cache, as well as subnets, access control policies and other features to further restrict access.
+- Microsoft Azure Virtual Network deployment gives you enhanced security and isolation for your Azure Redis Cache, as well as subnets, access control policies and other features to further restrict access.

 Basic and Standard caches are available in sizes up to 53 GB and Premium caches are available in sizes up to 530 GB with more on request.

-Azure Redis Cache helps your application become more responsive even as user load increases.
-It leverages the low-latency, high-throughput capabilities of the Redis engine.
+Azure Redis Cache helps your application become more responsive even as customer load increases.
+It takes advantage of the low-latency, high-throughput capabilities of the Redis engine.
 This separate, distributed cache layer allows your data tier to scale independently for more efficient use of compute resources in your application layer.

-Redis also supports trivial-to-setup master-subordinate replication, with very fast non-blocking first synchronisation, auto-reconnection on net split and so forth.
+Redis also supports trivial-to-set-up master-subordinate replication, with very fast non-blocking first synchronization and auto-reconnection on net split.

 You can use Redis from most of today's programming languages.

 Azure Redis Cache uses Redis authentication and also supports SSL connections to Redis.